 Maybe there is a favorite holiday recipe that you have enjoyed year after year.
 Make adjustments to the recipe and turn it into something healthy.
 If you can’t turn that recipe into something healthy, choose something else.
 Make a conscious decision to eat healthy as often as possible.
 Avoid recipes that have tons of sugar, dairy or carbs.

-Before you head out to those wonderful holiday parties, eat something healthy and filling first.
+Before you head out to those wonderful holiday parties, eat something healthy and filling first, and depending on the party, consider bringing your water with you.
 If you eat before you head out, you won’t be hungry when that sugar-filled dish hits the table.
 Make sure the meal is healthy and filling, that way you won’t need to wake up the next day asking, “what did I do?”

 Self-control is the most important tool you have when it comes to getting healthy.
 It’s not easy to fight temptations but it isn’t impossible.
 However, the more you do it, the easier it will become.
 When you turn down those holiday cookies, it may hurt a bit, but it will be worth it when you step on the scale in January.